MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/inventor.md

     From here, there are several optimization options you can choose to help increase the performance of your model in Dynamics 365 mixed reality applications.

-2. Select the **Remove parts by size** check box, select the mouse arrow, and then select an object that is the largest you would be willing to remove, such as a bolt.
+2. Select the **Remove parts by size** check box, select the mouse arrow, and then select the largest object you're willing to remove, such as a bolt.
 This will remove all objects (nuts, bolts, washers) that are smaller than the object you selected.

     ![Remove parts by size](media/inventor-remove-parts.PNG "Remove parts by size")